drwwoob/McDoner/docs/updates.md

 - rendering window and imgui window in SDL and OpenGL
 - adding building path including bash and bat file
 - adding rendering order feature, preparing the ground for making it editable
-- optimizing texture loading logic, solving *that* old bug (at least it didn't crash for over 5 mins)
+- optimizing texture loading logic, solving *that* old bug (at least it didn't crash for running over 5 mins)